 Arguably the most crucial finding from Merz & Chi (2022) is that the CS does not adequately separate cards that begin as neighbors, where neighbors are defined as cards that are directly adjacent to each other in the deck.
 In a game such as Texas Hold’em where several cards are dealt face up in succession, this can give a player a significant amount of information.
 Here, we investigate whether the addition of a wash prior to the CS mitigates this concern, and to what extent if so.

-As in Merz & Chi (2022), we define “cards apart” as difference in the positions of card x and card y, where card x comes before card y.
-For example, if card x is in position 15 and card y is in position 17, their cards apart value is 2.
-Figure 5 shows Monte Carlo estimates of the probabilities of each possible value of cards apart after performing the WCS, for cards that begin as neighbors.
-Figure 6 zooms in on the cards apart values of six or less cards, and includes the aforementioned 7-riffle shuffle (Aldous and Diaconis, 1986).
-Notably, as all simulations were performed with 100,000 iterations, 95% confidence intervals around these barplot values are extremely narrow, on the order of that seen in Figure 4; more specifically, these values have a margin of error on the order of approximately 0.1%, depending on the exact value of the point estimate.
-For this reason, we omit them graphically on these two figures.
+As in Merz & Chi (2022), we define “cards apart” as the difference in the positions of card x and card y, where card x comes before card y.
+For example, suppose that card x is in position 16 and card y is in position 18.
+This pair of x and y would have a cards apart value is 2.
+In particular, with six players as noted above, card x (in position 16 of the deck) will be dealt as the 3rd face up community card, and card y (in position 18 of the deck) will be dealt as the 4th face up community card.
+Further suppose that cards x and y were known by a player to be neighbors prior to any shuffling (which could occur due to the nature of how cards are collected by a dealer at the end of a hand).
+If it is known that the shuffling procedure to be used will result in inflated probabilities of neighboring cards having a cards apart value of 2, then when this player observes card x as the 3rd face up community card, they will know that card y has an increased probability of being the 4th face up community card and can adjust their betting decisions accordingly.

+Figure 4 shows Monte Carlo estimates of the probabilities of each possible value of cards apart after performing the WCS, for cards that begin as neighbors.
+Also included in Figure 4 are the Casino Shuffle alone, and each of Shuffle Process A, B and C (White, 2019) followed by the Casino Shuffle.
+For Shuffle Processes A and C, we set the number of iterations to 1248, in an attempt to mimic features of a physical wash shuffle, namely that cards should move an average of 3 spaces for each wash cycle and that there should be 4 wash cycles.
+For Shuffle Process B, we set p=1/3 and t=4, again with the goal of mimicking 4 wash cycles and having cards move an average of 3 spaces.
+We note that under these parameter settings, Shuffle Processes A, B and C each do remarkably well at separating neighbor cards; however, as previously noted, Shuffle Processes A, B and C are far from realistic models of an actual physical wash shuffle.

+Figure 5 zooms in on the cards apart values of six or less cards, focusing on the WCS, CS, and also includes the aforementioned 7-riffle shuffle (Aldous and Diaconis, 1986).
 We conclude that while the WCS performs far better than the CS, it is still outperformed by a 7-riffle shuffle, and also still deviates significantly from the values expected from a perfectly shuffled deck.

+We note that as all simulations were performed with 100,000 iterations, 95% confidence intervals around these barplot values are extremely narrow, on the order of that seen in Figure 3; more specifically, these values have a margin of error of approximately 0.1%, depending on the exact value of the point estimate.
+For this reason, we omit error bars graphically on these two figures.